cogment/cogment-verse/docs/results/appo.md

   state_norm: True
 ```

 Note here that due to potential variations caused by the Mujoco environment's random seed, exact result reproducibility may not be possible.
-However, using the above-specified parameters and algorithms can help achieve similar performance in subsequent runs.Figure 2 shows the average rewards of the APPO on `Hopper-v4` environement.
+However, using the above-specified parameters and algorithms can help achieve similar performance in subsequent runs.
+Figure 2 shows the average rewards of the APPO on `Hopper-v4` environement.
 These results were obtained using the above-specified hyperparameters.

 <p align="center">
   <img src="./hopper_appo.png" alt="Figure" width="600" height="300">